invzfnc/ytdlp-wrapper/README.md

 - With embed metadata (title, artist, album, album art, etc)

 ## Warning
-This program is for **educational purposes** only.
-Users are responsible for complying with YouTube Music's terms of service.
+> This program is for **educational purposes** only.
+Users are responsible for complying with YouTube and YouTube Music's terms of service.

-## Setup
+## Setup and Usage
+### Batch File (Interactive)
+This program requires [yt-dlp](https://github.com/yt-dlp/yt-dlp) and [FFmpeg](https://www.ffmpeg.org/download.html) to work, make sure they are available before following these steps to use the program:

+1. Double click and run [download.bat](https://github.com/invzfnc/ytdlp-wrapper/blob/main/download.bat)
+2. Type in url, hit enter
+3. Wait (patiently) for the download to finish
+4. File explorer will open, showing the files downloaded

+### Python Script (Command Line)
 1. Clone this repository
    ```sh
    git clone https://github.com/invzfnc/ytdlp-wrapper.git